Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

 occurring in Maxwell's model.
 For $\rho \in L^1 (\R^3) \cap L^{6/5} (\R^3)$, solutions to \eqref{eq-Po} (which decay at infinity) do not violate the principle of finite energy since $|Du| \in L^2(\R^3)$, see \cite[Remark 1]{fop}.
 However, this is not the case for general sources including point charges, which are natural to describe electrons and motivate the introduction of Born-Infeld's theory.
 Thus, it is meaningful to consider \eqref{borninfeld} for $\rho$ a measure.

 It was observed in \cite{bartniksimon,ba_1,bpd,mt} that a variational approach to \eqref{borninfeld} by minimizing the action

 ($\la \cdot, \cdot \ra$ stands for the duality pairing) may not lead to a solution to \eqref{borninfeld} because of the lack of smoothness of the Lagrangian density when $|Dv| =1$.
 In particular, the possible presence of light segments in the graph of the (unique) minimizer $u_\rho$ is a serious obstacle.
+Hereafter, with a slight abuse of notation, we call $\overline{xy} \subset \overline{\Omega}$ a \emph{light segment for $u_\rho$} if $x \neq y$ and

+Since $|Du_\rho| \le 1$, in such a case $u_\rho$ is linear with slope $1$ on $\overline{xy}$.
 To the present, the existence and regularity problem for solutions to \eqref{borninfeld} was considered only for very restricted classes of measures $\rho$.
 In fact, $L^\infty$ sources and juxtaposition of point charges were treated in bounded domains, while for $\Omega = \R^m$ the case $\rho \in L^q(\R^m)$, $q>m$, was recently included.
 Notice that solvability of \eqref{eq-Po} is known at least for

 where $\delta_x$ is the Dirac delta at $x$ and $a_i \in \R$.
 In this paper, we shall see whether similar properties for \eqref{borninfeld} hold or not.
 Among other results in this paper, we here stress the following: \begin{itemize} \item[$(i)$] If $m \ge 3$ and $\rho \in L^2_\loc(\R^m) \cap L^p(\R^m), p \in [1,2m/(m+2)]$, then $u_\rho$ solves \eqref{borninfeld} on $\R^m$ (Theorem \ref{teo_BI_global}); \item[$(ii)$] If $m=2$, $\Omega$ is bounded and